Hengle/Folkvangr/Pipeline/Game Mechanics.md

 ## Minigames
 Potentially create working version of an in-universe strategic board game for crowdfunding campaign.
 Creating a mini game requires less complex programming to set up than an alpha of the full game.

-Minigames and puzzles will not play as large of a role in the gameplay, but some may be optional to unlock extra items.
+Minigames and puzzles will not play a large role in advancing the gameplay, but some may be optional to unlock extra items.